bhoffman0/CSAwesome2/_sources/Unit1-Using-Objects-and-Methods/topic-1-1-intro-algorithms.rst

 |Exercise| **Check Your Understanding: Mixed up programs**

-.. parsonsprob:: thirdClass
+.. parsonsprob:: mixed-hi
    :numbered: left
    :adaptive:
    :noindent:

    The following has all the correct code to print out "Hi my friend!" when the code is run, but the code is mixed up.
 Drag the blocks from left to right and put them in the correct order.
 Click on the "Check Me" button to check your solution.
 You will be told if any of the blocks are in the wrong order or if you need to remove one or more blocks.
 After three incorrect attempts you will be able to use the Help Me button to make the problem easier.
    -----
-   public class ThirdClass
+   public class Hello
    {
    =====
       public static void main(String[] args)